Jayapura Papua, Indonesia Travel Guide

 Less variation in peak/off-peak travel times.

 Your passport must possess validity for at least 6 months past your planned departure.
-Immigration officials often request proof of your exit from Indonesia, like a confirmed return or onward flight ticket.
+Immigration officials often request evidence of your exit from Indonesia, like a confirmed return or onward flight ticket.
 Officials may also ask for proof of sufficient funds.

 IDR 500,000 (approx. USD 35), payable upon arrival.